People behind UNIgreen: Simon Houdouin

 Please tell us what UNIgreen means to you and use one word to describe it.

-To me, the best word to represents UNIgreen is solutions
+To me, the best word to represent UNIgreen is solutions

 Not because it is the solution itself, but because it actively seeks solutions.
 UNIgreen places a strong emphasis on research in critical fields such as environmental and resource challenges, agriculture, and sustainable practices.
 It addresses the pressing issues faced by local communities and works to improve higher education across eight countries.
 UNIgreen is not just about fostering unity within Europe, but also about empowering students and researchers to find the answers to some of our biggest global challenges.